SyedHassan-Ali/WriteWiseAI/README.md

 ## Run the code
 You can run the sample.ipynb that contains the code to load the model and based on sample points of hand drawning model detects the object.

+## Important Notice

+Our designed Innovation is based on hardware (custom designed structure with embedded systems) and software as it can be seen in the Video.
+We have submitted only a sample test of our application.
+The greater concept and real dataset can be demonstrated in the complete presentation.